netropy/fpintro/ch4_4_recursive_add.md

 ___Notes:___

-* Above code is tail-recursive, hence, efficient: annotating the function with `@annotation.tailrec` won't raise an error.
+* Above code is tail-recursive, hence, efficient: annotating the function with `@annotation.tailrec` will not raise an error.

 #### Plot the evaluation of tail-recursive `add(3, 2)`.